MOHAMEDZAYEDSCU/OBSIDIAN/Git&Github.md

 >	- because it allow you to track all version of the app or system being developed.
 >	- One Repo Contain many directories.
 >---
->- Git Working Directory = Working Tree:
+>- Git Working Directory = Working Tree (when uploading file online, see Git Arch):
 >	- the ==folder== that you are working in its files.
 >---
 >- you need to track everything.